logo

 Minnesota Paralegal Career and Salary Guide

-find information about how to become a paralegal in the state, paralegal salary and job outlook information, and career resources to help you prepare for an exciting paralegal career.
-Start your professional journey with the easy-to-navigate directory below.
+Minnesota paralegal certification is not currently required by the state, which has no regulations governing the training or education of paralegals.
+Most paralegals enter the profession with a combination of education and experience.
+In this guide, you can find information about how to become a paralegal in the state, salary and job outlook information, and career resources to help you prepare for an exciting paralegal career.

 Table of Contents